 Eye-catching & responsive design

 Your website is your unique shop window and your biggest opportunity to wow prospective customers.
 First impressions really do matter.
-Google tells us that the average user will click away after three seconds, which means your site must perform well and grab their attention.
+Google tells us that the average user will click away after three seconds, which means your website must perform well and grab their attention.

 Ensuring you have a responsive design is also a fundamental requirement for a successful website.
-A responsive design ensures that the website performs well on any device, whether it’s a mobile, tablet, desktop or other.
+A responsive design ensures that the website performs well on any device, whether on a mobile, tablet, desktop or other.

 Your website should be clear and easy to use for everyone.
-Think back to the shop analogy, if it takes too long for a potential customer to find what they’re looking for, they’ll usually leave without making a purchase.
+Think back to the shop analogy.
+If it takes too long for a potential customer to find what they’re looking for, they’ll usually leave without making a purchase.
 It’s the same for your website.